 Notice first that they are both wearing long-sleeved shirts.
 That may not seem to be an especially important point, but it is.
 That is because for months following the assassination, Billy Lovelady claimed to have worn a short-sleeved shirt with red and white vertical stripes.
 He even went to the FBI to show them that shirt.
-He even posed in it unbuttoned- like Doorman- for pictures, no less.
+He even posed in it unbuttoned- like Doorman- for pictures.
 On the Lovelady page, we will show you a picture of him posing for FBI photographers in that shirt.
 But here note that both Oswald and Doorman were wearing a long-sleeved shirt.

 Notice second that both shirts were substantially unbuttoned.
 Doorman's shirt was sprawled wide open and Lee's a little less so, and that's because he was pressing his cuffed hands to his abdomen.
 But the substantial unbuttoning is clearly present on both.